The Life and Service Of

 If you were sitting across from each other sharing coffee, Morgan would want you to know that her heart beats for Jesus and His mission.
 Every part of who she is flows from living Coram Deo—before the face of God, for His glory alone.

-Morgan’s calling crystallized during her first trip to India in 2016.
-Witnessing young people from Muslim and Hindu backgrounds embrace Jesus for the first time, she was struck by their spiritual hunger—a raw, genuine seeking for something eternal in a world full of temporary answers.
-Those transformative encounters revealed the beautiful urgency of sharing Christ with those who had never heard His name.
+This passion to share God’s redeeming love found its purpose during Morgan’s first trip to India in 2016.
+Watching young people from Muslim and Hindu backgrounds encounter Jesus for the first time ignited something in her soul.
+Their spiritual hunger was palpable—a genuine, raw seeking for something eternal in a world offering only temporary solutions.
+In their eyes, she saw what she had experienced herself—the life-changing power of meeting Jesus.
+Those moments crystallized for Morgan the beautiful urgency of sharing Christ with those who had never heard His name.

-Morgan has contributed to the Gospel Mobilization podcast, From Every Nation’s Mission Journal, and Radical.net.
-Her education includes coursework at New Orleans Theological Baptist Seminary and Lancaster Bible College.
-Washington International Theological Seminary in Kenya honored her contributions to missiology with a Doctor of Humane Letters.
+You might have heard Morgan on the Gospel Mobilization podcast or read her writings in From Every Nation’s Mission Journal and on Radical.net.
+Her education includes New Orleans Theological Baptist Seminary and Lancaster Bible College.
+Washington International Theological Seminary in Kenya conferred upon Morgan a Doctor of Humane Letters, recognizing her significant contributions to the field of missiology locally and abroad.

-As Director of Missions at her church for five years, Morgan has cultivated a mission-focused culture while teaching about God’s mission, equipping members for cross-cultural service, and mobilizing them with ministry partners.
+For five years as Director of Missions at her church, Morgan has nurtured a mission-minded community—teaching about God’s heart for all nations, equipping members for cross-cultural service, and connecting them with ministry partners worldwide.

-She serves on the Baptist Convention of Maryland and Delaware’s Women’s Leadership Team and Sex Abuse Reform Task Force, and speaks nationwide about biblical womanhood and women in missions.
+She currently serves on the Baptist Convention of Maryland and Delaware’s Women’s Leadership Team and Sex Abuse Reform Task Force, and travels throughout the country speaking about biblical womanhood and women in missions.

-Morgan is a member of the Evangelical Missiological Society, the National African American Missions Council, and Multi-Faith Neighbors Network, where she engages with Christian, Muslim, and Jewish leaders on religious freedom initiatives.
+Morgan values her involvement in the Evangelical Missiological Society, the National African American Missions Council, and Multi-Faith Neighbors Network, where she engages with Christian, Muslim, and Jewish leaders on religious freedom initiatives.

 HYDERABAD, MIRYALAGUDA, WARANGAL, NEREDUCHARIA, VIJAYAWADA, GUNTUR, SURYAPET, KUMASI, ACCRA, MEXICO, CHIANG MAI, PHAN THONG, SAINT MARY PARISH, JUBA, INDONESIA, LOUTRAKI, CÔTE D’IVOIRE, PAPUA, AND COTONOU

-Morgan’s greatest earthly treasure is being Chris’s wife and mom to their three wonderful children.
-Morgan has also served as a United States Marine.
-Though a California native, the East Coast has become home for her family.
-When she is not engaged in ministry, she enjoys lifting weights, running, exploring coastal towns and thrifting with Chris, listening to 40s Jazz, or savoring a bowl of butter pecan ice cream.
+Ask Morgan what matters most in her life, and she’ll tell you without hesitation—being Chris’s wife and mom to their three remarkable children.
+Before Morgan surrendered her life the Lord, she proudly served as a United States Marine.
+Morgan is a California native, now residing on the East Coast with her family.
+When she’s not immersed in ministry, you’ll find her lifting weights, running, near the ocean, thrift-shopping with Chris, getting lost in 40s Jazz, or enjoying her favorite treat—a bowl of butter pecan ice cream.

-Every part of who she is—disciple, missionary, wife, mother, speaker, researcher—is unified by her love for Jesus Christ and the privilege of participating in His Great Commission.
-Like God’s heart in 2 Peter 3:9, she shares His desire that “none should perish, but that all should come to repentance.”
+Every role Morgan embraces—disciple, missionary, wife, mother, speaker, researcher—is united by her love for Jesus Christ and the privilege of participating in His Great Commission.
+She shares God’s heart expressed in 2 Peter 3:9, desiring that “none should perish, but that all should come to repentance.”

 The Davises | Psalm 100:5